h2oai/sparkling-water/doc/src/site/sphinx/migration_guide.rst

 In previous versions, H2O client was able to discover nodes using the multicast search.
 That is now removed and IP:Port of any node of external cluster to which we need to connect is required.
-This requirement may be removed in the future architecture of Sparkling Water.
+This also means that in the users of multicast cloud up in case of external H2O backend in manual standalone (no Hadoop) mode now need to pass the flatfile argument external H2O.
+For more information, please see :ref:`external-backend-manual-standalone`.

 Removal of Deprecated Methods and Classes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~